xianghui/javascript101/content/lessons/1-3-functions.md

 ## Function declaration

-Function is defined using the `function` keyword.
+Functions are defined using the `function` keyword.
 Some functions can return a value while others do actions without returning a value.

 ```javascript